-Daria meets Black Mirror in this surreal animated short film
+Daria meets sci-fi in this surreal animated short film

 Over three-and-a-half minutes Sommer is forced to examine friendship, community, and sex, through an unfamiliar lens – where the world changed unequivocally in a painfully short space of time.

-Bowman also explains that “under an exhausting tempo of blameless chaos, faceless extremism and homegrown enemies” all mediated by social media has left Sommer's (that’s also our) generation “attitude to sex, relationships and commitment in an odd place”.
+Bowman also explains that “under an exhausting tempo of blameless chaos, faceless extremism and homegrown enemies” – all mediated by social media – has left Sommer and her generation’s “attitude to sex, relationships, and commitment in an odd place”.

 The director adds, “I want to use narrative to explore how this updated reality – which has been building over the last five years, with our increasing use of narcissistically driven social media platforms – impacts on the personal lives of those who live through it.”